 Ok, now it’s time to get to the nitty-gritty.

 If you are looking for something fun to do with your kids that is hands-on, you can’t go wrong with these homemade Leprechaun traps!

 They are a fun way to get your kids excited about St. Patrick’s Day, and they’re more fun than your usual Shamrock craft!

-This post has some fun leprechaun trap ideas that will spark creativity in your kids to create something special of their own.
+This post has some fun unique leprechaun trap ideas that will spark creativity in your kids to create something special of their own.

 If your kids are LEGO lovers, you will have all the items you need to create your own LEGO leprechaun trap.
 It’s a little harder to create trap doors, but it can be done with the right bricks!

-This is a really creative leprechaun catcher that uses a full Lucky Charms cereal box (including the cereal!)
+This is a really creative leprechaun catcher that uses a full Lucky Charms cereal box (including the cereal)!